Emmyvee/TON-Sign/README.md

 # TON-Sign
+# (CURRENTLY NOT WORKING DUE TO TERROR NIGHTS REMOVAL.
+FIXING SOON)
 ## By \~Emerald~
 **TON-Sign** is a cool lil app I made for the VRChat game *Terrors of Nowhere*.
 This asset uses OSC to display the next round type beside the start button, meaning you should never miss another Alternate round again!